dastu08/esp32-weather-station/README.md

-# ESP32 DevKitC
+# ESP32 Weather Station
-This is an example project with the ESP32 chip.
-Try out some features of it and get experience.
+This is a project with the ESP32 chip onboard the ESP32-devkitc and a temperature and pressure sensor BMP180.
+It uses the ESP-IDF framework.
 * [Framework](#framework)
 * [Hardware](#hardware)
 * [VS Code Extension](#vs-code-extension)